ericyoc/simple_web_development_poc/README.md

-# Web Development with Default Security Controls Demo
+# Web Development with Default Security Controls

 This repository showcases a web development that demonstrates fundamental basics with HTML, CSS, and JavaScript.
 The creation of a simple website includes sections for an introduction, skills, projects, and recommendations.